-Don’t worry, it’s a synthetic material and no actual moles are harmed to make it!
+Don’t worry, moleskin is just thick flannel; no actual moles are harmed to make it!
 This product is much better than regular sticky bandages for preventing blisters.
 If you know your shoe is rubbing at a certain point, or you start to feel a “hot spot” on your foot, just cut a piece of moleskin to size and cover that area of skin to prevent it from rubbing on your sock/shoe.
 It works really well.
 Available in most American pharmacies under the Dr. Scholl’s brand.
 Buy it in advance so you can pre-cut some to various sizes.
 Moleskin is sold in many Disneyland shops (usually it’s behind the counter and you must ask for it), but at inflated prices.

 A light-colored ball cap or other hat with a brim is a great thing to have at Disneyland.
 It gives your face a little shade, which both keeps you cooler and helps prevent sunburn.
 (It also helps to prevent sunburn on the top of your head — obviously this is a worry if you’re a little light in the hair department, but you can even get burned along the parting in your hair!)
 Hats are sold everywhere in the theme parks, but $19-$20 for a ball cap is the norm.
 It’s much cheaper to bring one along from home: you can get Disney-themed hats many places for much less.

 I’m a big fan of the wide-brimmed “sun hat” style.
 The one Don wears most often makes him look like a river guide, but it’s light, breathable, packs easily, and it really keeps the sun off.
 There are more fashionable hats available that also have a nice wide brim.
 But any hat with any brim is better than no hat.